DigiBP/digibp-spiez/README.md

 <p><img src="https://github.com/DigiBP/digibp-spiez/blob/Swapna/documentation/basic%20insurance%20contract.png" alt="alt text" style="float: right">,

-The only eligibilty criteria for basic insurance is that the applicant has to be a residing in Switzerland.
-The input variables from the form (age, gender, zip code) are used to calculate a person factor, which is an  score calculated based on output from two decision tables:calculate persondata(sPersonprofile), which assigns a value of highprice person, lowpriceperson or mediumpriceperson based on the age and gender and second decision table : calculate area(sAreatype) which assigns a value of lowpricearea, mediumprice area or highprice area based on the zipcode. nPersonfactor is derived using sAreatype and spersonprofile as input to arrive at a value that is assigned to every Individual customer.
+Go to: [Heroku](https://digibp-spiez.herokuapp.com/app/welcome/default/#/login) Login with ID: demo, Password: demo, click on tasklist and select health insurance process.
+Camunda executes the sub process“Assess case”.
+For basic insurance, the input variables from the form (age, gender, zip code) are used to calculate a person factor, which is an eligibility score calculated based on output from two decision tables:calculate persondata(sPersonprofile), which assigns a value of highprice person, lowpriceperson or mediumpriceperson based on the age and gender and second decision table : calculate area(sAreatype) which assigns a value of lowpricearea, mediumprice area or highprice area based on the zipcode where a person lives. nPersonfactor is derived using sAreatype and spersonprofile as input to arrive at a value that is assigned to every Individual customer.
 This value is used to calculate the insurance price of basic as well as additional insurances for all customers.

 When the application is accepted, the price is calculated, and pdf of the contract is generated automatically via Eledo and an email with contract is sent through integromat to the customer.
 A time period of 30 days is given to the customer for signing the contract after which the contract expires. </p>